Acknowledge Your Needs & Know Your S.T.U.F.

 In the first step of STUF, the focus is on physical SENSATIONS.
 Take a few deep breaths and scan the body.
 Often bodily reactions can help you identify a feeling.
 Rapid heart rate or breathing might be anxiety.
 Pain or heaviness might signal depression.
 Tension or clenched teeth might relate to anger.
 Take a few moments to notice what physical sensations you are aware of in your body.
 Remember not to focus on fixing, changing or judging whatever you find.
 With nonjudgment, take a few moments to breathe, notice, and name any sensations in the body – letting them be just as they are.

 In the second step of STUF, the focus is on THOUGHTS.
 Try not to get carried away on a train of thought, but step back from the content to label the mental activity “thinking.”
-A normal stress response is that our mindsman relaxing in the sun get busier and more negative, so set the intention to notice when this is happening and not be so quick to automatically believe your thoughts.
+A normal stress response is that our minds get busier and more negative, so set the intention to notice when this is happening and not be so quick to automatically believe your thoughts.
 As humans we often ruminate on setbacks from the past, personal limitations, judgments of others, or worry about something bad that might happen in the future.
 Common cognitive distortions include comparing, overgeneralizing, catastrophizing, projecting, and all-or-nothing thinking.
 With nonjudgment, take a few moments to breathe, notice, and name what is happening in your mind right now.

 In the third step of STUF, the focus is on your URGES to do or not do something.
 When one is anxious, the urge might be to worry, over-think, or leave an uncomfortable social situation.
 With depression, the urge might be to stop trying or shut down in response to feelings of sadness or overwhelm.
 In anger, the urge might be to raise your voice, say something harsh, or fire off an angry email.
 Often the urge to use alcohol or drugs, binge watch TV, or scroll social media can be a way to numb out or avoid feeling difficult emotions.
 With nonjudgment, take a few moments to breathe, notice, and name any urges to do or not do something in the here and now.